vareger/frontnode/README.md

 ```
 ![](./img/1.png)

-After volume is set launch FrontNode environment with command:
+After volume is set, launch FrontNode environment:

 ```
 docker-compose up
 ```

 This command will launch Bitcoin Node, ZooKeeper, Kafka and PostgreSQL.
-Bitcoin Node and Balance Service will be synchronized, it might take some time.
+Bitcoin Node and Balance Service synchronization might take some time.
-Then you need to set up enviroment variables into the prefered OS or IDEA you are going to use to launch FrontNode.
+Then you need to set up enviroment variables into the OS or IDEA you are going to use to launch FrontNode.

 ```java
 SERVER_PORT: 8080;